dieg4231/MobileRobotSimulator/README.md

 ### Run

-- The source command can be used to load any functions file into the current shell script or a command prompt, in this case the file catkin_ws/devel/setup.bash, so in the folder catkin_ws execute:
+- The "source" command can be used to load any functions file into the current shell script or a command prompt, in this case the file catkin_ws/devel/setup.bash.
+Inside catkin_ws folder execute:
 ```
 source devel/setup.bash

 ```

-- Launch the simulator:
+- Launch simulator:

 ```
  roslaunch simulator simulator.launch